Oh, spit! OMG! The sky is falling!

 No, no -- what should we do about the stock market?

 Oh, right.
 Well, just keep on doing what you've been doing.
 I did say "present company excluded," right?
-So keep collecting and depositing your paychecks ... researching high-quality, low-priced stocks ... buying shares at a significant margin of safety ... and purchasing no more of any given stock than you can afford to lose.
-(Because even we make mistakes from time to time.)
+So keep collecting your paychecks and saving your money.
+Keep researching high-quality, low-price stocks.
+Keep buying shares at a significant margin of safety.
+And be sure to buy no more of any given stock than you can afford to lose.
+(Because we all make mistakes from time to time.)

 Once you've got that down, though, it's time to get greedy.